Rainmire/flex/README.md

 ### Background and Overview

 Flex is a visual and interactive approach to CSS styling.
-Flex allows the user to draw on a canvas, and then convert that into functional CSS code.
+Flex allows the user to draw on a canvas, and then convert that into functional HTML/CSS code.

 ### Functionality & MVP